Tests to diagnose head and neck cancers include examinations, biopsies and imaging tests, such as ultrasound, CT and MRI scans.

 Physical examination

-Depending on your symptoms, the doctor will examine your mouth, throat, nose, neck, ears and/or eyes.
-They may use a tongue depressor for a clearer view of the mouth and feel the inside of the mouth with a gloved finger.
-They will also gently feel both sides of your neck to check the lymph nodes.
+Depending on your symptoms, the doctor will examine your mouth, throat, nose, neck, ears and eyes.
+They may gently press your tongue down to check the mouth or feel the area with a gloved finger.
+They will also feel your neck to check the lymph nodes.

-For hard-to-see areas, the doctor may use specialised equipment (endoscopy), or recommend a procedure under anaesthetic (microlaryngoscopy) that lets them fully examine the area.
-They may also remove a tissue sample (biopsy).
+For hard-to-see areas, the doctor may use specialised equipment (endoscopy), or suggest a procedure under anaesthetic (microlaryngoscopy) to fully examine the area.
+They may also remove a tissue sample to test (biopsy).

 Microlaryngoscopy